 Researchers also found that black tea drinkers had lower blood platelet activation levels.
 Blood platelet levels are directly linked to blood clot formation, which increases the risk for heart attacks.

-Black tea contains high amounts of antioxidants that can boost overall health and may help treat or prevent certain types of cancer.
-Scientists believe that antioxidants, specifically polyphenols, catechins and theaflavins, can be a strong force in preventing and perhaps reducing the development and spread of cancer.
+Black tea leaves and black tea extract contain high amounts of antioxidants that can boost overall health and may help treat or prevent certain types of cancer including breast cancer.
+Scientists believe that antioxidants, specifically polyphenols, catechins, flavonoids, thearubigins, and theaflavins, can be a strong force in preventing and perhaps reducing the development and spread of cancer.

 Antioxidants are substances that prohibit or prevent oxidation of beneficial molecules in our bodies.
 Both antioxidants and free radicals are created in our body.
 They are essentially opposing forces within our bodies that must be balanced to maintain health.

-Free radicals are highly reactive, due to an unpaired electron which endlessly seeks (often destructively) another electron to find equilibrium.
+Free radicals are highly reactive, due to an unpaired electron which endlessly seeks (often destructively) another electron to find equilibrium (2).
 Antioxidants have that extra electron and neutralize the otherwise damaging effects.

 Only in lab rats and other animals has there been evidence to support that drinking black tea reduces cancerous tumors in prostate, breast, lung, stomach, and ovarian cancer.
 Signs point to the ability of antioxidants present in black tea to absorb free radicals as the main agents of decreased cancer risk.
 Still, more human testing must be done to assure these benefits.

-Additionally, findings in laboratory studies on animals note that green tea and black tea are also associated with prevention and slowing of cancer cells in colon, liver, breast and prostate cells.
+Additionally, findings in laboratory studies on animals and meta-analysis of studies note that green tea and black tea are also associated with prevention and slowing of cancer cells in colon, liver, breast and prostate cells (3).

-Diarrhea, the second most common ailment reported in the U.S., can be alleviated by the tannin content in black tea, where they are present in abundance.
+Diarrhea, the second most common ailment reported in the U.S., can be alleviated by the tannin content in black tea, where they are present in abundance (4).

 Dehydration from excessive diarrhea is a cause of concern.
 Since it can last more than one instance and depletes your body of large amounts of fluid, staying hydrated is important.
 A good way to do this is to drink black tea.
 It contains vital nutrients and fluids that help replenish your body’s resources.
 Black tea may also be effective in protecting the stomach lining from acids and pathogens that cause ulcers.